Thorp Perrow Arboretum

-High Jervaulx Farm is one of Britain’s few genuine on farm manufactures where milk produced on the farm is used in the production of the Dairy Ice Cream.
-Brymor Ice Cream Parlour sells over 35 flavours of Ice Cream, which is produced using milk from the herd of pedigree Guernsey cows that graze the lush pastures.
+High Jervaulx Farm is one of Britain’s few genuine on farm manufactures where milk produced locally is used in the production of the Dairy Ice Cream.
+Brymor Ice Cream Parlour sells over 35 flavours of Ice Cream.

 Richmond Station has been sympathetically restored, under the high vaulted ceiling of this historic Victorian railway station sits a contemporary café bar; a modern, two-screen cinema; an art gallery over two floors and a free heritage centre.
 The Station is also home to six artisan food producers – open to the public and selling their produce.
 There is a full programme of events throughout the year, including live music, literary festivals and seasonal food and craft fairs.